-DOT particularly seeks to help students who are at risk of being disproportionately affected by remote learning, including but not limited to students with parents who do not have the time to supplement their children’s new form of online learning, do not speak English as a first language, or do not otherwise have the ability to help their kids with their coursework.
-DOT also seeks to help students who typically rely on getting extra help from teachers outside of normal classroom help.
+In March of 2020, Dutchess-Orange Tutoring (DOT) for K-12 was founded in response to a move to remote learning necessitated by COVID-19.
+DOT is a network of local undergrads and high school students in the Orange and Dutchess Counties of New York, who initially volunteered virtual academic assistance to K-12 students in public districts in these counties while school was remote or hybrid.
+We particularly served students who were at risk of being disproportionately affected by remote learning, including but not limited to students with parents who did not have the time to supplement their children’s new form of online learning, did not speak English as a first language, or did not otherwise have the ability or resources to help their kids with their coursework.

 Open to K-12 students enrolled in a public school district in Orange or Dutchess County, NY.
 For students in middle or elementary school, we ask that a parent or guardian sign up.